Payment for leave is generally paid at:

 - reimbursement for expenses incurred on the job;

 - discretionary or ex gratia payments (it is recommended you seek further information or advice before deciding a payment is discretionary or ex-gratia and therefore should not be included in gross earnings;

 - payments for cashed-up holidays;

-Each gross earnings amount MUST be separated by pay period otherwise the employee's AWE will not be correctly determined.
+Each gross earnings amount MUST be separated by pay period otherwise the employee's AWE/ADP will not be correctly determined.
 This is important because as each pay period passes where the business has been using this payroll system to process pays, the less of the information that will be needed from the historic gross earnings export.
 For example, assuming the business runs a weekly pay run.
-The first pay run in this payroll system has an employee that has taken annual holidays - to properly calculate the higher of AWE and ordinary weekly earnings, the system will require the full 52 weeks of historic gross earnings.
+The first pay run in this payroll system has an employee that has taken annual holidays - to properly calculate the higher of AWE and OWP, the system will require the full 52 weeks of historic gross earnings.
 Then, when the fourth pay run processed in this payroll system has an employee taking annual holidays, the system will require 49 weeks of historic gross earnings to accurately calculate the employee's AWE.

 The only exception to the above point is where an employee has worked with the company for less than 52 weeks.
 In that case, you would only enter data for each pay period the employee has been paid.